dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-These can be in the same deployment, but just ensure there are 2 separate
+These can be in the same deployment, but ensure there are 2 separate migrations.
-migrations.

 ---